A marvelous house in La Quinta, California by XTEN Architecture

 A partial second storey bridges the lower volumes and contains the master bedroom suite and an outdoor terrace/ fireplace area.
 The spaces on this floor are also configured with strong volumetric, solid/void relationships to create a free flowing indoor-outdoor series of spaces opening to the landscape.

-"The volumes mark the space but do not define it, allowing the space to leak out to the landscape, and the landscape to become an integral and dynamic part of the house."
+"The volumes mark the space but do not define it, allowing the space to leak out to the landscape, and the landscape to become an integral and dynamic part of the house," explained the architects.

 Unlike XTEN Architecture’s spectacular Hollywood Hills mansion, this Californian house was designed to be more than just passively environmental.
 Building components, assemblies and fixtures were selected to achieve environmental goals.
 Insulated Concrete Formwork (ICF) walls were used throughout the project, creating super-insulated R60 assemblies.